cloud-66-internal/help.cloud66.com/_includes/how-to-guides/deployment/building-a-manifest-file.md

 ## Specify additional LiveLog files

-Each application type supports the additional partial configuration to add custom live log files for that application type:
+Each component supports the additional partial configuration to add custom live log files for that component:

 ```
 production: